hamalainenilmari/Big-Data-Platform/assignment-2-894931/reports/Assignment-2-Report.md

 }
 ```

-When manager gets this ingestion result message, it will stop the pipeline
+When manager gets this ingestion result message, it will stop the pipeline.
+The platform could also send an alert to the tenant.

-Numbers of rows inserted is less than a specific set threshold.
-For example, if the tenant configuration tells that this tenant should produce continuosly, this could indicate that something is wrong with the pipeline.
-Based on the information, the manager could scale the pipeline component horizontally or up.The monitor send the following message to manager:
+**Minimum number of rows inserted is below the limit**

 ```json
 {